leon-ai/blog.getleon.ai/content/blog/i-ran-away-from-open-source/index.md

 #### YouTube Videos + Community

-I was publishing web development videos on my [French YouTube channel](https://www.youtube.com/c/LouistitiFr), started a Node.js course by going in depth but with a language that everyone can understand, etc.
+I published web development videos on my [French YouTube channel](https://www.youtube.com/c/LouistitiFr), started a Node.js course by going in depth but with a language that everyone can understand, etc.

 Around that I put together a community with a Discord server.
 Today there are still 670+ applications lining up...